matcasti/CardioCurveR/README.md

 data.
 It takes empirical RRi data and finds the optimal set of parameters for the `dual_logistic` model that best describes that data.

-**Purpose:** To perform the non-linear regression, estimating the seven parameters ($\alpha, \beta, \lambda, \tau, c, \phi, \delta$) of the dual-logistic model based on observed time and RRi data.
+This function looks to perform the non-linear regression, estimating the seven parameters ($\alpha, \beta, \lambda, \tau, c, \phi, \delta$) of the dual-logistic model based on observed time and RRi data.

-**Methodology:**

-- **Optimization:** It employs R’s powerful `optim()` function for numerical optimization.
+It employs R’s powerful `optim()` function for numerical optimization.
 By default, it uses the `"L-BFGS-B"` method, which is a quasi-Newton algorithm capable of handling box constraints (lower and upper bounds) on the parameters.
 This is important for ensuring physiologically plausible parameter estimates (e.g., constraining $\alpha$ to be positive).
-- **Loss Function:** Instead of minimizing the standard sum of squared errors (which is sensitive to outliers), this function minimizes the **Huber loss**.
-The Huber loss function is a robust alternative that behaves like the squared error loss for small errors but like the absolute error loss for large errors.
-This makes the parameter estimation less influenced by potential outliers or unusually noisy data points that might still be present after initial cleaning.

-**Inputs:**

-- `time`: A numeric vector of time points corresponding to the RRi measurements.
-- `RRi`: A numeric vector of the observed R-R interval measurements.
-  **Output:** It returns a list-like object containing detailed results of the estimation, including the estimated `parameters`, goodness-of-fit statistics (like R-squared, RMSE, MAPE), information about the optimization convergence, and potentially the residuals.
+See `?estimate_RRi_curve()` for its documentation.

 ### `filter_signal()`: Pre-processing via Signal Filtering

 This function handles the crucial step of noise reduction in the raw RRi signal before modeling.

-**Purpose:** To apply a digital low-pass filter to the RRi time series to smooth out high-frequency noise while preserving the underlying physiological trend.

-**Methodology:**

-- **Filter Type:** It uses a **Butterworth filter**, known for its flat response in the frequency range it allows through (the passband), avoiding ripples.
+The main purpose of this function is to apply a digital low-pass filter to the RRi time series to smooth out high-frequency noise while preserving the underlying physiological trend.
+It uses a **Butterworth filter**, known for its flat response in the frequency range it allows through (the passband), avoiding ripples.
+See `?filter_signal()` for its documentation.
-- **Zero-Phase Filtering:** It applies the filter using a forward-and-backward pass (`filtfilt` methodology).
-This clever technique effectively cancels out the phase distortion (time delay) that a standard one-way filter would introduce, which is critical for accurate temporal parameter estimation.
-- **Edge Effect Mitigation:** Recognising that digital filters can produce unreliable values at the very start and end of the signal (due to initialization effects), the function typically includes a step to **trim** a specified number of data points from both ends of the *filtered* signal.
-The corresponding time points are also removed to maintain alignment.
-Users should be aware that this slightly shortens the time series being analyzed.

-**Inputs:**

-- `RRi`: The numeric vector of the RRi signal to be filtered.
-- Other arguments (check function documentation with `?filter_signal`) likely control the filter order, cutoff frequency, and the number of points to trim. **Output:** A numeric vector containing the filtered RRi signal (potentially shorter than the input due to trimming).

 ### `clean_outlier()`: Adaptive Cleaning of Ectopic Beats and Noise